twinfer/twincore/designDoc.md

     *   `AuthorizationGatekeepers`: Define policies for controlling access to resources.

 *   **DB-Backed Local User Store**:
-    *   TwinEdge supports a local identity store backed by the DuckDB database.
+    *   twincore supports a local identity store backed by the DuckDB database.
 This is configured by including an `authn.IdentityStoreConfig` in the `types.SecurityConfig.IdentityStores` array with its `Kind` field set to `"local"`.
     *   When a "local" identity store is specified, user credentials (username, bcrypt/scrypt hashed password, roles, email, etc.) are loaded by the `HTTPService` from the `local_users` table in DuckDB at startup.
     *   **Operational Note**: Passwords in the `local_users` table must be hashed using a format compatible with `go-authcrunch` (e.g., bcrypt, scrypt).
 Populating and managing users in this table can be done via direct SQL initially, with plans for future administrative APIs.